simonsobs/SOLikeT/CONTRIBUTING.rst

 Open a Pull Request
 ^^^^^^^^^^^^^^^^^^^

 When you feel that work on your new feature is complete, you should create a *Pull Request*.
 This will propose your work to be merged into the main SOLikeT repository.
+If you would like feedback from others on active work in progress, even at an early stage, you can create a 'Draft' Pull Request at step 7. by choosing it from the drop-down menu.
+This will allow others to see and comment on your PR work in progress, which can be very helpful in getting it finished!

   1. Go to `SOLikeT Pull Requests <https://github.com/simonsobs/soliket/pulls>`_
   2. Click the green **New pull request** button
   3. Click **compare across forks**
   4. Confirm that the base fork is ``simonsobs/soliket`` and the base branch is ``master``
-  5. If you are making a contribution from a forl, confirm the head fork is ``<your-account>/soliket`` and the compare branch is ``<your-branch-name>``
+  5. If you are making a contribution from a fork, confirm the head fork is ``<your-account>/soliket`` and the compare branch is ``<your-branch-name>``
   6. Give your pull request a title and fill out the the template for the description
   7. Click the green **Create pull request** button

 Status checks
 ^^^^^^^^^^^^^